Selecting Your First Math Course

 We offer suggestions on what students should take in the first year at Bates.

-There are [Q] courses in many departments and programs.
-Garnet Gateway allows you to search for these: try the “Schedule of Courses” link from the log-in page.
-In both fall and winter semesters of 2017-2018, the mathematics department will offer MATH 110 (Great Ideas in Mathematics) as a non-calculus-track [Q] course.
+There are [Q] and [QF] courses in many departments and programs.
+Garnet Gateway allows you to search for these, as does the “Schedule of Courses” link from the registrar’s webpage.

 Students requiring Calculus and beyond

 The first math course a student takes depends on his or her background.
 In most cases, it will be MATH 105 (Calculus I), 106 (Calculus II), 205 (Linear Algebra), or 206 (Multivariable Calculus).
 Here are some common situations: